thingsboard/thingsboard.github.io/industries/industry40.md

 ---
 layout: common
-title: Industry 4.0 customers
+title: How Industry 4.0 Leaders Use ThingsBoard – Customers Feedback
 notitle: "true"
-description:
+customTitle: "true"
+contactUsModal: "true"
+description: Explore how manufacturers and tech leaders use ThingsBoard’s IoT platform to optimize automation, predictive maintenance, and industrial monitoring.

 ---